wp-plugins/groups/readme.txt

 * This is the first public beta release.

 == Upgrade Notice ==

+= 1.3.14 =
+* New useful feature: quick-create group and capability directly on posts (access restriction).

 = 1.3.13 =
 * Minor fixes (also tested WordPress 3.6.1 compatibility).